Hague School: Hague School

 The migration of these artists to The Hague began in the late 1860s.
 Hendrik Willem Mesdag was the first, moving there in 1869.
 Jacob Maris returned to The Hague in 1870 after the family's experience in Paris in the Franco-Prussian War.
-That same year Jozef Israëls came to The Hague, as did Anton Mauve.
+That same year, Jozef Israëls came to The Hague, as did Anton Mauve.
 Willem Maris, Johannes Bosboom and Weissenbruch had always lived there.
 For Mesdag, the move marked the end of his student days in Brussels.
-For Maris it meant a break with the Paris dealers, who would not let him paint what he wanted.
+For Maris, it meant a break with the Paris dealers, who would not let him paint what he wanted.
 Friendship played an important role in this group of painters and whenever one of them was invited to take part in a major exhibition, he would arrange for his friends to also submit work.
-The outside world was thus presented with a picture of a united artistic and stylized front.
-The gray tonality was to become one of the characteristics of the Hague School.
+The outside world was thus presented with a picture of a united artistic and stylised front.
+The grey tonality was to become one of the characteristics of the Hague School.